 - 1.1.
 TSOs shall endeavour to accept all commercial transactions including those incurred by cross border trade not operating any transaction based distinction. - 1.2.
-In case the scheduled commercial transactions are not compatible with secure network operation, the TSOs shall coordinate to alleviate the congestion complying with the grid operational security while bearing in mind that any associated costs are at an economically efficient level, for example through redispatching or countertrading. - 1.3.
-Where structural congestion exists, considering the fact that the European continental network is a highly meshed network and that the use of interconnection lines has an effect on the physical flows of electric power, congestion management procedures and system operation between TSOs shall be coordinated as far as possible and calculations of the capacity available to the market shall take into account the forecasted physical electric power flows.
+In case the scheduled commercial transactions are not compatible with secure network operation, the TSOs shall coordinate to alleviate the congestion complying with the grid operational security while bearing in mind that any associated costs are at an economically efficient level, for example through curative redispatching or countertrading in case other lower cost measures cannot be applied. - 1.3.
+Where structural congestion exists, considering the fact that the European continental network is a highly meshed network and that the use of interconnection lines has an effect on the physical flows of electric power, congestion management procedures and system operation between TSOs shall be coordinated as far as possible and calculations of the capacity available to the market shall take into account the actual best estimate for forecasted physical electric power flows. - 1.4.
+When there is no congestion, there shall be no restriction of access to the interconnection.
+Where this is usually the case there need to be no permanent general allocation procedure for access to transmission service.
+Of course, in case there is actually congestion, TSOs will manage the situation according to previously published market based rules.